-- Per contractual agreement, the SSW must respond with two (2) business days, to the provider's request for a bed hold.
+- Per contractual agreement, the SSW must respond within two (2) business days to the provider's request for a bed hold.
 If no response is received within that timeframe, the provider is not obligated to hold the bed.

 - If the child’s absence from a placement exceeds two (2) weeks, or four (4) weeks with approved medical need, and the child returns to the private placement, it is considered a new admission.

 - If a child is placed in detention while he/she is in a private residential or foster care placement, CHFS will not pay for a bed hold for this child.
 This is considered a placement move.